The 3 Scrum Team Accountabilities

-- Product Owner is responsible for reaching the project goals.
+- The Product Owner is responsible for reaching the project goals.

-- He or she creates and maintains the release plan and decides about deliveries, end-user functions, and the order they need to be delivered.
+- The Product Owner creates and maintains the release plan and decides about deliveries, end-user functions, and the order they need to be delivered.

-- Product Owner often manage the costs and budget of Scrum Teams too.
+- The Product Owner often manage the costs and budget of Scrum Teams too.